 |Ashwagandha (Withania somnifera) 10:1*||600 mg|

 AOR Guarantees: that no ingredients not listed on the label have been added to the product.
-Contains no wheat, gluten, corn, nuts, dairy, soy, eggs, fish, shellfish, or any animal byproducts.
+Contains no wheat, gluten, corn, nuts, peanuts, sesame seeds, sulphites, mustard, soy, dairy, eggs, fish, shellfish, or any animal byproduct.

 Adult Dosage: Take 1 capsule daily, with or without food, or as directed by a qualified health care practitioner.